dask/dask-ml/docs/source/hyper-parameter-search.rst

 is ``decay_rate=1``.

 These searches can reduce time to solution by (cleverly) deciding which parameters to evaluate.
-These searches `adapt` to history to decide which parameters to continue evaluating and are called "`adaptive` model selection algorithms".
+These searches *adapt* to history to decide which parameters to continue evaluating and are called "*adaptive* model selection algorithms".

-This can drastically reduce the computation required and make the problem many times simpler.
 These classes require that the estimator implement ``partial_fit``.

 .. _hyperparameter.drop-in: